grosser/ping_watcher/Readme.md

 ## Development

 - `./bin/shell` to open a shell (only works for me ...)
-- crystal build xxx.rb -> create eecutable
+- crystal build bin/ping-watcher.cr -> create executable

 ## Contributors